Posted on January 07, 2020 in News

 Happy New Year!

-I had a lot of great feedback about this post last year, so I am sharing it again with an updated goal sheet for the new year.
+I had a lot of great feedback about this post in the last few years, so I am sharing it again to kick off 2019.
 I hope it will help you meet your inclusion-related goals as you get back to work this week.

 Those that know me well, know that I love goal setting.
 I love teaching it to students …

 Posted on December 13, 2019 in News

 Do you love dogs as much as I do?
 If so, read on!